WeiqiangZhang/ReactNativeMockFeed/README.md

 # ReactNativeMockFeed
 ## Run an Android/iOS emulator or plug in your phone
-Type the script "npm run android" or "npm run android" for Android and iOS respectively
+Type the script "npm run android" or "npm run ios" for Android and iOS respectively